okiba-gang/okiba/packages/event-emitter/README.md

 # Okiba / EventEmitter
-Emits events that can be listened and unlistened to
+Emits events that can be listened and unlistened to.
+Allows for a catch-all event which is always triggered.

 __